hashicorp/terraform-provider-azurerm/website/docs/r/machine_learning_compute_cluster.html.markdown

 A `identity` block supports the following:

-* `type` - (Required) The Type of Identity which should be used for this Disk Encryption Set.
-At this time the only possible value is SystemAssigned.
+* `type` - (Required) The Type of Identity which should be used for this Machine Learning Compute Cluster.
+Possible values are `SystemAssigned`, `UserAssigned` and `SystemAssigned,UserAssigned`.
+Changing this forces a new Machine Learning Compute Cluster to be created.

+* `identity_ids` - (Optional) A list of User Managed Identity ID's which should be assigned to the Machine Learning Compute Cluster.
+Changing this forces a new Machine Learning Compute Cluster to be created.

+---
+A `credential` block supports the following:

+* `username` - (Required) Name of the administrator user account which can be used to SSH to nodes.
+Changing this forces a new Machine Learning Compute Cluster to be created.

+* `password` - (Optional) Password of the administrator user account.
+Changing this forces a new Machine Learning Compute Cluster to be created.

+* `ssh_public_key` - (Optional) SSH public key of the administrator user account.
 Changing this forces a new Machine Learning Compute Cluster to be created.

 ---